2000prcs/Data-Miner/README.md

 ## Requirements

-To run the program and run tests, Node.js must be installed globally in your device.
+To run the program and run tests, Node.js must be installed globally on your device.
 This program is built with `Node 8.11.1`

 ## Design overview

-1. Language: I chose JavaScript with Node.js environment
+1. Language: I decided to use JavaScript with Node.js environment
-2. Environment: To make the script executable, I mapped `./index.js` command with bin.
+2. Run the program: To make the program executable, I mapped `./index.js` command with bin.
 This maps the command to the file `index.js` to be executed.
 3. Main Process: Main function `miner()` takes input from STDIN => Read the file to parse data => pass the data and user query to command handlers
 => the `logCompanies()` function takes the mapped result and logs it as a string to the console